 Mortgage insurance is required for homebuyers who can’t put down 20% of their home purchase price.
 In these cases, lenders are more at risk as borrowers with smaller down payments are more likely to default on their loans.
 To mitigate this risk, lenders require default insurance if the borrower misses a mortgage payment or forecloses.

-In Canada, mortgage insurance is provided by the Canada Mortgage and Housing Corporation (CMHC), a government-backed institution that insures high-ratio mortgages.
-Two private insurers.
+In Canada, government-backed loan protection is typically required for high-ratio mortgages—those where the buyer contributes less than 20% of the total purchase price.
 The cost of this insurance is added to the mortgage and paid as part of the homeowner’s monthly payments.

 Types of Mortgage Insurance in Canada